Welcome to our iRebel program!

 5. Super hyped to start rebelling!

 …Ok, you may be a little fearful too.
 Or quite a bit fearful.
 But this will actually be a good thing.
 Why? – you may ask.
-Because if you are very fearful and rebel anyway, the progress will be even faster.
+Because if you are very fearful and rebel anyway, the progress will work even faster.
 Isn’t that cool?

 The next part of the treatment is the actual Rebelling.
 If you are cringing reading this, it means that your OCD is trying to convince you that this is dangerous.
 But of course, your OCD would try to do that!
 It feels that you are starting to gather up courage to face it and to reclaim your turf!
 It is threatened even by you reading those lines.
 It means that you are on the right track.

 Rebelling is sometimes scary.
 And also exciting.
 It includes getting out of your comfort zone and taking steps toward a better life.
 Think of any fear that you overcame in your life.
-Was it changing jobs?
+Was it changing schools?
+Changing jobs?
 Trying zip lining?
 Applying for an advanced educational program?
 If you look back at your life, you’ll see that most times when you had overcome your initial fear, your life became better in some way.

 Obviously, you’ll have your therapist’s support every step of the way.
 You will work together to create your specific individual iRebel plan.
 You will also talk about the ways to support yourself in the process and to become your own cheerleader.